My Time Photographing At The Killing Fields

 Why Is It That You Travel The World?

 Travel is probably the best thing we can do for ourselves.
-It's a great way to explore and experience the Human Condition and really makes you grateful for the country you were born in and the opportunities available to you.
+It's a great way to explore and experience the Human Condition and really makes you grateful for the country you were born into or reside in and the opportunities available to you.

 Ultimately, travel makes you focus on improving yourself so that you can help others.
 I'd say that's money well spent.
 Wouldn't you?